3 Aurora officers allegedly snap photos depicting choke holds near site of fatal struggle with Elijah McClain

 "Just when we thought the Aurora Police could not be any worse, they somehow find a new low," said Mari Newman, the attorney representing the McClain family.
 "This is a department where officers tackled an innocent young black man for no reason, inflicted outrageous force — including two carotid choke holds — for 15 minutes as he pled for his life, joked when he vomited and threatened to sic a dog on him for not lying still enough as he was dying.
 They tampered with their body cameras to hide the evidence.
 They exonerated the killers.
 They deployed riot police and spewed pepper gas on peaceful [protesters] at a vigil of mourners playing the violin.
 And now this."

-McClain was taken off life support on Aug.
-30, 2019, about a week after he went into cardiac arrest following the struggle with police.
+McClain was pronounced dead Aug.
+27, 2019, after he went into cardiac arrest following the struggle with police.

 Monday night's statement did not give any other detail about what was in the photographs or when they were taken.

-Note: Editor's note: Aurora Police on Tuesday afternoon corrected the timing the photos under scrutiny were taken.
-This story has since been updated.